Lido Key sunset, for a night that starts before the previews

 How much does it cost to see a movie in Sarasota?

-Burns Court matinees from $10.
-Regal Hollywood from $10 to $18 depending on format (IMAX is most).
-CinéBistro $15 to $25 per ticket plus food.
-Ruskin Drive-In $6 to $9 per person for a double feature - the cheapest cinema in the region.
+Burns Court matinees are often around $10.
+Regal Hollywood is usually the standard downtown multiplex price range, with premiums depending on format and showtime.
+CinéBistro is typically $15 to $25 per ticket plus food.
+Ruskin Drive-In runs about $6 to $9 per person for a double feature - the cheapest cinema in the region.

 Where's the closest drive-in theater to Sarasota?